Dr. Ritu Gupta

 - Infertility problems

-How severe the symptoms are depends largely on where in your body the endometriosis is.
+How severe the symptoms depend largely on where in your body the endometriosis is.
 A small amount of tissue can be as painful as a large amount.

 Endometriosis is diagnosed via an examination called a laparoscopy.